 7. No matter how the above should be seen as the root cause of most human misery and conflict, True Believers will fanatically claim the superiority of their own belief system over others thus perpetuating misery and conflict which they remain blind to.

-8: The above is possible because cultures such as ours lack a key countervailing value: the respect for reality which would create a self-correcting mechanism.
+8: The above is possible because cultures such as ours lack a key countervailing value: the respect for reality which would create self-correcting mechanisms.

 We often don't give much thought to the sanity of institutions or entire nations.
 We just assume our institutions and our nation are inherently desirable if not superior to those of others.
 We may be less generous towards the institutions of our friends and allies but at least we would not question their sanity.
 The thought of insane institutions or an entire nation actually going insane is so disturbing we delude ourselves into thinking it only happens rarely and reserve such condemnations for the like of North Korea and Nazi Germany.
 Yet what may be of more interest is not whether a nation actually embarks on military conquest and genocide... the worst case scenario, but whether any nation can, under the right circumstances, also go “toxic”.
 I’d argue that this is what has happened in the US, especially after 911, the invasion of Iraq, and GOP's clinging to ideas that caused the Great Recession.

 We're all aware of physiologically-based insanity.
 But there is a more prevalent form of insanity... the self-inflicted variety by which I mean irrational belief systems.
 Technically such insanity resides in individuals who self-sabotage their own intellects.
 But, collectively those who subscribe to these insane belief systems are not satisfied with individual acceptance of a belief system.
 They want their insanity to become institutionalized.
 It can be on the level of murderous organizations like those who follow Bin Laden, institutions like the Nazi SS, like in the case of Nazi Germany the whole national purpose becomes devoted to a murderously insane ideology.